Who will seal a Championship play-off spot?

 "That shows how demanding the game is going to be.
 We have to prepare in the best way we can."

-Should they reach the top six, Albion do not have much play-off pedigree, having been involved in them three times but yet to win promotion.
+Should they reach the top six, Albion do not have much second tier play-off pedigree, having been involved in them three times but yet to win promotion.

 Will Corberan have an eye on what is happening away from south Wales?